Ruel Fox: Newcastle United

 Fox left Norwich on 2 February 1994 to join Newcastle United for a fee of £2,250,000.
 Upon signing him, Newcastle manager Kevin Keegan described him as "the best player in his position in the country".

 Fox was an early member of the Newcastle teams known as "the Entertainers".
 He played in Newcastle's final 14 games of the 1993–94 season and scored twice as they finished third in the Premier League and qualified for the UEFA Cup – the first time since the 1970s that the Magpies had competed in Europe.
 He scored 10 league goals in the 1994–95 season, as the Magpies finished sixth and just missed out on another European campaign having led the league for the first quarter of the season, but the arrival of David Ginola in June 1995 left Fox facing a fight for regular first team action.
 He did, however, play five times for the Magpies the following season.

 Tottenham Hotspur

 Fox signed for Tottenham Hotspur on 6 October 1995 in a deal worth £4.25 million.
 His fee made him Tottenham's second most costly player at the time, behind Chris Armstrong whose £4.5 million deal had been concluded just a few months earlier.
 Despite not being part of Tottenham's squad for the 1999 Football League Cup Final he made three appearances during their victorious League Cup campaign.

 West Bromwich Albion

 Fox found it difficult to settle at White Hart Lane and he was constantly linked with moves away from Tottenham Hotspur before joining West Bromwich Albion at the start of the 2000–01 season.
 He helped them to promotion in 2001–02, before being released at the end of the season.
 He subsequently retired from playing professionally.

+Later career

+He later joined Stanway Rovers and Whitton United without making a single appearance for either club between 2002 and 2005.